palixir/wobe/packages/wobe-documentation/doc/concepts/context.md

 -   `res`: The response object that you can use to send the response to the client.
 -   `params`: The parameters of the route.
 -   `query`: The query parameters of the route (all parameters after the ? in the url).
--   `getIpAdress`: A function that returns the ip address of the client.
+-   `getIpAddress`: A function that returns the ip address of the client.
 -   `headers`: The headers of the request.
 -   `body`: The body of the request.
 -   `state`: The state of your position in the life cycle (beforeHandler or afterHandler).